fanoframework/fanoframework.github.io/utilities/identifying-client-user-agent/index.md

 ## Setting up IUserAgent instance

-Current implementation of `IInterface` interface only supports one implementation thorough class `TUserAgent`.
+Current implementation of `IInterface` interface only supports one implementation through class `TUserAgent`.
 To use it, register its factory class with [container](/dependency-container).

 ```
 container.factory('ua', TUserAgentFactory.create());